 As I explained in October 2018, the addition of a Temperature Range chart (B) means I update 7 charts every month so I rotate which 6 appear in the deck above and plot the 7th as a separate chart here.
 Since it is no longer Winter, Frost (chart G) is shown here since that is of least interest in these months.

 How abnormal was August 2020?

 Chart H displays my UK Weather Abnormality Index (Scroll down my May 2019 post for details).
 The closer to zero this index is, the less abnormal and thus more “average” a month is.
 The higher it is, the more abnormal the month is.
 When the index is over 100%, we can describe the month as unusual in some way.

-August marks the end of the meteorological summer.
-I do not track regional statistics every month but I do track temperature by season for each region so I can update the regional temperature chart below.
-This shows the Z-Score for each region for the 2019 summer.
+May marks the end of the meteorological spring.
+I do not track regional statistics every month but I do track temperature by season for each region so I can update the regional temperature chart here.
+This shows the Z-Score for each region for the 2019 autumn.
 A Z-Score is simply the regional temperature minus the long term average for that region divided by the long term standard deviation for that region.
 Doing this, gets around the issue that each region is different on average whereas z-scores all have the same scale, namely number of standard deviations from the mean.

 PS: If you bookmark this link, it will be refreshed with the latest month’s data.
 I usually post the update in the first week of each month.

 Click the relevant month to see my other weather trackers.
 Alternatively click the Weather Tracker hash tag below this post to see a list of all such posts.